Elektra and Pray Tell take center stage as realness becomes about more than just the physical but addressing how you feel and are inside.

-Heck, even in commercials for this show, and the marketing of Dallas Buyers Club, I can’t think of too many productions which had a man, who preferred cis women, with HIV or AIDS.
-So, once more, the show helps to remind us how many of the issues it addresses remain things quite unsolved., the main aim is for homosexuals.
-Not to forget, outside of
+Heck, even in commercials for this show, and the marketing of [tooltips keyword=’PrEP’ content = ‘A medicine which is supposed to limit the ability to contract HIV’], the main aim is for homosexuals.
+Not to forget, outside of Dallas Buyers Club, I can’t think of too many productions which had a man, who preferred cis women, with HIV or AIDS.
+So, once more, the show helps to remind us how many of the issues it addresses remain things quite unsolved.

 Dissatisfaction With Being a Mistress: Stan, Angel

 Being that Stan sometimes seems too good to be true, there is a need to question why is he with Angel.
 Not my words, but what can be derived from her insecurities.
 For with her being a sex worker, pre-op trans, and not having a feminine figure, she questions what Stan gets out of being with her?
 She can’t compete with his wife and once he doesn’t get a hard-on for her?
 Oh, she thinks the fun is over for he got his kink and now he is going through the motions.
 Thus leading to a fight where he tries to convey he has feelings for her, the person, but the person comes with the body.
 And with him tripping on the questions dealing with whether he likes her body as is, she kicks him out.